Gold (Adekunle Gold album): Singles

-Commercial performance

-The album peaked at #7 on Billboards World Album Charts for the week of 13 August 2016.

 Critical reception

 The album received positive reviews from music critics.
 Joey Akan of Pulse Nigeria praised the album as "a fantastic album" that showcased his ability to craft a unique path in mainstream Nigerian music, blending local highlife with relatable stories and purist melodies.
 The album was commended for its conceptual strength, standout tracks like “No Forget” with Simi, and its consistent delivery, despite slight monotony.
 He rated it 4/5, calling it "Smoking Hot."
 Temitope Delano of tooXclusive found Gold to be a mixed effort, describing it as "a tad bit claustrophobic" with some shallow moments but also recognizing its "few brilliant tracks" and "amazing production."
 Despite falling short of expectations in depth and delivery, the album showcased Gold's ability to connect emotionally through relatable themes and innovative sounds, earning a rating of 3/5.